AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 ### Use per-platform compilation settings

-You can use the Stingray **Texture Manager** to control the way Stingray compiles your textures for each different target platform.
+You can use the **Texture Manager** to control the way the engine compiles your textures for each different target platform.

 -	The most important setting to adjust is the **Output Format**, which defines the kind of compression that is applied to your texture.